Measuring Marketing ROI: The Marketer's Toolbox for Measuring Success

 Before attending a previous Inbound Marketing Conference – the Stratagon team initiated a campaign to promote our presence at the event.
 Every email, blog post, social post, landing page, CTA, automated workflow, etc was tracked in a way that allowed us to measure the overall success of the whole campaign.

 When all was said and done, we could see how many new contacts and closed deals were influenced by the campaign and the revenue attributed to the campaign.

 Multi-Touch Attribution Reporting in HubSpot Enterprise

 For some marketers, attribution might be a little intimidating.
-There’s always the possibility that your hard work isn’t actually influencing lead acquisition or closed deals the way you and your company may have thought.
-That’s ok!
-Best not to leave it out-of-sight-out-of-mind.
-Attribution models provide you with a full picture look at your performance – a baseline – and there’s only one way to go from there… up!
+There’s always the possibility that your hard work isn’t influencing lead acquisition or closed deals the way you and your company may have thought.
+That’s OK!
+It is best not to leave it out-of-sight-out-of-mind.
+Attribution models provide you with a full-picture look at your performance – a baseline – and there’s only one way to go from there… up!

 With HubSpot’s Marketing Enterprise, access to HubSpot custom reporting functionality, and deals tracked in HubSpot Sales Hub – you can take full advantage of the multi-touch attribution reporting HubSpot has to offer.

 Each of the previously listed tools should provide you with everything you need to advocate for you and your team in the future.
 The insight you now have at your fingertips will equip you to have conversations with your organization regarding investing in or amping up resources (people, new tools, budgets, etc.).

 Do you still need help convincing the higher-ups of your true value?
 Partnering with a marketing agency can help you not only strategize and implement but also tie reporting back to real sales.
 Reach out to us today, and let’s start uncovering your team’s full potential.